kafka-ops/julie/docs/the-descriptor-files.rst

 * *context.source.foo.foo* with one partition and a replication factor of one.
 * *context.source.foo.bar.avro* with a single partition and a single replica.

-The separator and order of attribute can be personalised using the KTB configuration file.
+The separator and order of attribute can be personalised using Julie Ops configuration file.
 The relevant properties are:

 - **Property**: *topology.topic.prefix.format*, to set the full topic naming format.